Knee arthritis: A common malady

 - passion fruit

-Unfortunately, some OA of the knee patients may not respond well to medications, diet, or lifestyle measures.
-For this population, surgery is a last-resort option to manage the pain and mobility issues that this condition presents.
+Unfortunately, some people with OA of the knee may not respond well to medications, diet, or lifestyle measures.
+For these patients, surgery is a last-resort option to manage the pain and mobility issues of OA.
 Surgical solutions for knee arthritis include:

-- arthroscopy: a minimally invasive procedure to fix torn cartilage and remove scar tissue and other debris
+- arthroscopy: a minimally-invasive procedure that fixes torn cartilage and removes scar tissue and other debris

 - osteotomy: realigns the knee joint to improve mobility